AI Search and Local SEO: How Google Business Profiles Influence Visibility

 Choosing the right primary category is one of the most important ranking signals in your Google Business Profile.
 It tells the search engine what your business does and determines which search terms you’re eligible to show up for.

 This isn’t the time to be broad or generic.
 Be specific and accurate.
 If you’re an attorney, don’t stop there.
 Instead, choose “Family Law” or “Divorce Attorney” if that’s your focus.
-The closer your category matches the intent of the search, the more likely Google’s AI is to include you in the results.
+Think of categories as your eligibility filter.

 You should then add secondary categories that accurately reflect what your business offers.
 These help Google understand your full range of services and improve visibility for related searches.